 How much time do I need to commit?

 We don’t set a fixed term for your volunteering.
 Whether you’re looking for a long-term position, or would like to volunteer for a one-off event, we’ll work with you to find a role that suits you.

 Do I need specialist skills to volunteer with Hft?

-Many of our volunteering roles don’t require specialist skills, but we’re also happy to hear from people with specific skills they’d like to use when volunteering.
-Just let us know what you can do and we’ll discuss how we can best use your skills.
+Most of our volunteering roles don’t require specialist skills, but we’re also happy to hear from people with specific skills they’d like to use when volunteering.
+Just let us know what you can do and we’ll discuss how we can best use your talents and experience.

 What support and training would I get?